Archive for the ‘Literary fiction’ Category

 Saturday, July 3rd, 2010

-Catherine Hoffmann’s novel, Across the Burning, will be released by Indra in October 2010.
+Catherine Hoffmann’s novel, Across the Burning, was released by Indra in October 2010.

 Across the Burning is the second novel of the Lia Mendez trilogy, an epic which spans three generations of the Mendez-Kremzier and Heiman families, the paths of their lives intersected by the conflicts and changes which shaped Central Europe in the first half of the twentieth century.